pagkly/Zed/Investopedia3/Fair Debt Collection Practices Act (FDCPA).md

 ## How the Fair Debt Collection Practices Act Works

 The FDCPA does not protect debtors from those who are attempting to collect a personal debt.
-If you owe money to the local hardware store, for example, and the owner of the store calls you to collect that debt, that person is not a [debt collector](https://www.investopedia.com/terms/d/debt-collector.asp) under the terms of this act.
-The FDCPA only applies to third-party debt collectors, such as those who work for a debt [collection agency](https://www.investopedia.com/terms/c/collectionagency.asp).
+If you owe money to the local hardware store, for example, and the owner of the store calls you to collect that debt, that person is not a [[debt collector]](https://www.investopedia.com/terms/d/debt-collector.asp) under the terms of this act.
+The FDCPA only applies to third-party debt collectors, such as those who work for a debt [[collection agency]](https://www.investopedia.com/terms/c/collectionagency.asp).
 Credit card debt, medical bills, student loans, mortgages, and other kinds of household debt are covered by the law.

 #### The Fair Debt Collection Practices Act (FDCPA)